ucsb-cs156/w24/lab/team02.md

         .longitude(-119.85277)
         .build();
   ```
 * `@Entity(name = "ucsbdiningcommons")` is the annotation that says this will be a row in a database table; the parameter sets the name of the table.
+We typically use all lowercase plural nouns here, with no hyphens or underscores.

 With these annotations in place, it's a simple matter of defining private fields for each of the columns in the database table.